 I love the history of the game and my history with it.
 I was at Atlanta-Fulton County Stadium in 1973 the night Hank Aaron hit his 700th home run.
 I saw Reggie Jackson hit a home run off Tom Seaver at Fenway in 1986.
 I have a Cal Ripen, Jr. autographed baseball from after The Streak.
-I get jazzed remembering that I wore #8 in Little League because Carl Yastrzemski (Yaz!)was my favorite player.
+I get jazzed remembering that I wore #8 in Little League (playing for the Yankees) because Carl Yastrzemski (Yaz!)was my favorite player.
 I once saw Dale Murphy slam a pinch-hit home run off Doc Gooden to win a game- with a broken bone in his hand!
 Legendary!
 I love the details, like knowing that when I was 13 I hit a home run with a Ralph Garr model bat I got at a Braves game on Bat Night.
 And it saddens me that most of you don't know who Ralph (the Roadrunner) Garr is...
 Because the game never changes- 9 innings, 3 strikes, 3 outs, 90 feet between bases, 60 feet, 6 inches from pitcher's mound to home plate- it is the one sport where you can legitimately argue about who was better, Honus Wagner or Derek Jeter (it's Wagner, by the way) because the era doesn't matter.
 I love that baseball is still better on the radio than it is on TV.
 I love that I can still look at a box score (if I can find one anymore) and tell you all about a game I did not see.
-I love this game, and normally I treasure this time of the year- Spring Training.
+I love this game, and I treasure this time of the year- opening day.
 It's all about hope and new beginnings.
-It just makes me smile, and I am missing it.
+It just makes me smile.

 In many parts of my life, I am a progressive, someone who enjoys and embraces change.
 When it comes to baseball, I am a purist.
-I have never liked the DH.
+I have never liked the DH or analytics or shifts.
 No baseball team (including my beloved Rays) should play in a dome unless it has a retractable roof.
 It is criminal- CRIMINAL! - that there have been playoff games in Tampa with the temperature at 80 degrees and not a cloud in the sky, and they were playing baseball indoors.
 I believe that anyone who suggests tearing down Wrigley Field or Fenway Park is guilty of treason.
 Those are the 2 "sanctuaries" of baseball.
 I have attended several games at both, and they were among the most special days of my life.
 I believe that middle schools/junior high schools should teach students the mathematical equations for ERA (earned run average) and batting average as part of the curriculum.
 And I believe that hitting a baseball is the single most difficult task in all of sports.
 The very best fail to get a hit 2 out of 3 tries.
 I love this game.

 |Ralph Garr, 1973|